#

 The chart creates Jobs to provision the resources, and it expects secrets to be setup in the common Hashicorp Vault https://vault.developer.gov.bc.ca instance.

-• the license plate af9xxx can be replaced with your own OCP license plate
+can be replaced with your own OCP license plate - the secret

-• the secret example-dev should be the name of the secret that has the following keys defined (information from a APS Portal namespace Service Account):
+should be the name of the secret that has the following keys defined (information from a APS Portal namespace Service Account):- GWA_ACCT_ID

 podSecurityContext: